De-Anonymization at Scale via Tournament-Style Attribution¶

 Limitations & Future Work¶

-- Although accuracy is well above random, it remains limited and may be insufficient to constitute a practical threat in certain settings.
+- While higher than random, accuracy remains limited and may not constitute a practical threat in all specific scenarios.

-- The recall quality of dense retrieval may constrain final accuracy.
+- The recall quality of dense retrieval may limit the final accuracy.

-- As a potential privacy attack tool, corresponding defense mechanisms and ethical discussions are warranted.
+- As a potential privacy attack tool, it requires accompanying defensive measures and ethical discussion.

-- The method may have limited discriminative power among stylistically similar authors (e.g., members of the same research group).
+- Differentiation capabilities may be limited for authors with similar styles (e.g., members of the same laboratory).

 Related Work & Insights¶

-- vs. Huang et al. (2024a): Prior work uses GPT for small-scale attribution; DAS scales to tens of thousands of candidates.
+- vs Huang et al. (2024a): Prior work used GPT for small-scale attribution; DAS scales this to the tens of thousands.

-- vs. Traditional AA: Traditional methods require labeled data and small candidate sets; DAS is fully zero-shot and large-scale.
+- vs Traditional AA: Traditional methods require labeled data and small sets; DAS is fully zero-shot and large-scale.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ The tournament-style large-scale attribution design is novel, and the privacy threat perspective is important.
+- Novelty: ⭐⭐⭐⭐ The tournament-style design for large-scale attribution is novel, and the privacy threat perspective is significant.

-- Experimental Thoroughness: ⭐⭐⭐⭐ Real review data and standard benchmarks are used, though the scale of the anonymous review experiments could be larger.
+- Experimental Thoroughness: ⭐⭐⭐⭐ Uses real review data and standard benchmarks, though the scale of peer review experiments could be larger.

-- Writing Quality: ⭐⭐⭐⭐ Motivation is clear and the method is described systematically.
+- Writing Quality: ⭐⭐⭐⭐ Clear motivation and systematic method description.

-- Value: ⭐⭐⭐⭐ Practically significant for evaluating the security of anonymous systems.
+- Value: ⭐⭐⭐⭐ Practical significance for the security assessment of anonymous systems.